mocktools/go-smtp-mock/README.md

 - Configurable multithreaded RFC compatible SMTP server
 - Implements the minimum command set, responds to commands and adds a valid received header to messages as specified in [RFC 2821](https://datatracker.ietf.org/doc/html/rfc2821) & [RFC 5321](https://datatracker.ietf.org/doc/html/rfc5321)
-- Ability to configure behaviour for each SMTP command
+- Ability to configure behavior for each SMTP command
 - Comes with default settings out of the box, configure only what you need
 - Ability to override previous SMTP commands
 - Fail fast scenario (ability to close client session for case when command was inconsistent or failed)